-We include a non-GAAP measure in this Form 6-K because it is a basis upon which our management assess our performance and we believe it reflects the underlying trends and an indicator of our business.
-Although we believe the non-GAAP measure is useful for investors for the same reasons, the measure is not a substitute for GAAP financial measures or disclosures.
+We include a non-GAAP measure in this Form 6-K because it is a basis upon which our management assess our performance and we believe it reflects the underlying trends and is an accurate indicator of the performance of our business.
+Although we believe the non-GAAP measure is useful for investors for the same reasons, the measure is not a substitute for the corresponding GAAP financial measures or disclosures.

-Our non-GAAP measure may not be comparable to other similarly titled measures used by other companies and has limitations as analytical tools and should not be considered in isolation or as a substitute for analysis of the operating results as reported under GAAP.
+Our non-GAAP measure may not be comparable to other similarly titled measures used by other companies and has limitations as an analytical tool and should not be considered in isolation or as a substitute for analysis of the operating results as reported under GAAP.

-An explanation of the relevance of the non-GAAP measure, a reconciliation of the non-GAAP measure to the most directly comparable measure calculated and presented in accordance with GAAP is set out below.
+An explanation of the relevance of the non-GAAP measure and a reconciliation of the non-GAAP measure to the most directly comparable measure calculated and presented in accordance with GAAP is set out below.
 The non-GAAP measure has limitations in that it does not reflect all of the amounts associated with our results of operations as determined in accordance with GAAP.
 We do not regard the non-GAAP measure as a substitute for, or superior to, the equivalent measure calculated and presented in accordance with GAAP.